ArchipelagoMW/Archipelago/worlds/tunic/docs/en_Tunic.md

 There are 302 checks located across the world of TUNIC.

 ## What do items from other worlds look like in TUNIC?
-Chests containing items belonging to other players will appear as regular chests.
-Freestanding item locations that hold items for other players will appear as golden ? blocks.
+Items belonging to other TUNIC players will either appear as that item directly (if in a freestanding location) or in a chest with the original chest texture for that item.

+Items belonging to non-TUNIC players will either appear as a question-mark block (if in a freestanding location) or in a chest with a question mark symbol on it.
+Additionally, non-TUNIC items are color-coded by classification, with green for filler, blue for useful, and gold for progression.